 - participate in a network of George Alexander Foundation Scholars, with a focus on academic opportunities and community service, as appropriate

 - provide an annual, written report to the University outlining how they have performed during the year and how the scholarship funds have been expended.

-The above conditions are verified each trimester at Census date.
-If a scholarship recipient fails to successfully meet these conditions, your scholarship payments may be withheld, or the scholarship may be terminated.
+The above conditions are verified each trimester at census date.
+If you fail to successfully meet these conditions, your scholarship payments may be withheld, or the scholarship may be terminated.

 As a scholarship recipient, you must notify the University immediately if you:

 - transfer to another program within the University